Lee0701/bootstrap/site/content/docs/5.3/migration.md

 #### Pagination

-- Pagination links now have customizable `margin-left` that are dynamically rounded on all corners when separated from one another.
+- Pagination links now have customizable `margin-inline-start` that are dynamically rounded on all corners when separated from one another.

 - Added `transition`s to pagination links.